-Company Registration in Malaysia- An Overview
+Company Registration in Malaysia

 The Malaysian economy has seen an upward trend in the last few years.
 As a result, the number of investments in Malaysia has also gone up.
 With a liberalised market, it offers much, especially to foreign investors.

 Registering a foreign company in Malaysia is quite seamless and straightforward.
 The companies registered as public limited companies have the suffix in their name “Berhad” (Bhd).
 If a company is registered as a private limited company in Malaysia, then the company would have a suffix in the company's name as “Sendirian Berhad” (Sdn Bhd).
-Hence, if an applicant wants to go through the company registration process in Malaysia, then the documents below and the prescribed procedure must be followed.
+Hence, if an applicant wants to go through the company registration process in Malaysia, then the necessary papers below and the prescribed procedure must be followed.

 Before going forward with the company registration process in Malaysia, the applicant must ensure that all the requirements prescribed by the Malaysian local law have been complied with.
 The primary legislation that regulates company registration in Malaysia is the Companies Act 2016.